Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 To Mexico: Strict regulations are in effect.
 Owners must hold specific health certificates issued within a certain time period prior to travel.
 Failure to present valid documents will result in the quarantine of the animal upon arrival and additional costs for veterinary inspection.
 Complete information can be found on the Servicio Nacional de Sanidad, Inocuidad y Calidad Agroalimentaria website (only in Spanish).

 To Portugal: Advance arrangements are mandatory for all cats & dogs (including service dogs) entering Portugal from outside the European Union.
-Click here for details.
+Click here Will open in a separate browser window for details.

 Larger cages must be shipped via Air Transat cargo and advance arrangements are required.
 Should your animal or cage exceed the maximum weight or size detailed below, please contact our cargo department for assistance.